Meryl Phipps – Executive Director

 R.J.
 Lavine – Development Coordinator

 With over 20 years of service and management experience in a wide range of non-profit sectors, R.J. brings curiosity and determination to their role at the Village.
-She was recently the Managing Director of the Hangar Theatre Company.
-She served as Director of Development and Communications at the Kitchen Theatre Company for two years prior, expanding the theatre’s development portfolio through strategic foundations, corporate, and individual stewardship.
+They were recently the Managing Director of the Hangar Theatre Company.
+They served as Director of Development and Communications at the Kitchen Theatre Company for two years prior, expanding the theatre’s development portfolio through strategic foundations, corporate, and individual stewardship.
 R.J. is a performer and writer who believes in the transformative power of the arts to connect and heal communities.

 You can reach her at firstname.lastname@example.org.